yakshaving-art/alertsnitch/README.md

 ### Arguments

+* **-debug** dumps the received webhook payloads to the log so you can understand what is going on
 * **-dryrun** uses a null db driver that writes received webhooks to stdout
 * **-listen.address** _string_ address in which to listen for http requests (default ":8080")
 * **-version** prints the version and exit